Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

 ```

 !!! note
-    For more advanced trimming such as chaining, splicing, and looping, see [Vapoursynth's docs](https://www.vapoursynth.com/doc/pythonreference.html#slicing-and-other-syntactic-sugar).
+    For more advanced trimming such as chaining, splicing, and looping, see [How do I?](../basics/how-do-i.md) or [Vapoursynth's docs](https://www.vapoursynth.com/doc/pythonreference.html#slicing-and-other-syntactic-sugar).

 #### Frame Rate

 Sets the source frame rate (fps) based on fractional input (`fpsnum`/`fpsden`).
 For example, `fpsnum=24000` and `fpsden=1001` forces the clip frame rate to 23.976 fps. *This should be used on sources that have different frame rates that don't automatically stay in sync.*

-!!! note
-    If a clip stays in sync without changing during scrubbing, you should note that the specific source has dropped or duplicate frames.

 ```py
 clip1 = core.std.AssumeFPS(clip1, fpsnum=24000, fpsden=1001)